UNICAAS2/as2-project-SandroGT/README.md

 5000| 0.014326
 10000| 0.038763
 20000| 0.066787

+For the segments up to 10,000, the time values are the mean of the times observed over four random generations of segments, while for the 20,000 segments, because of the time needed for their random generation, the time is the result of a single random generation.
+All these values are just indicative of the code performance and not the results of an appropriate evaluation test.

 ### Known issues
 The base project (without trapezoids) allowed to see the first point selected with the mouse pointer when adding a new